department-of-veterans-affairs/va.gov-team/platform/cms/user-administration/README.md

-# How to create a new CMS user account in prod
+# How to create a new Drupal CMS account
-*For CMS team user admins only*
+*For Drupal account admins only*

 ## General process
 1. **Receive** new account request